tomcritchlow/tomcritchlow.github.io/wiki/drafts/2024-03-04-linkedin-brand.md

 Product:
 * A north star for the LinkedIn feed around what a "good" post is.
 Centering value around learning.
 * New ways for people to share their courses and learning journeys on their profile
 * New tools for course providers and education platforms to hook into LinkedIn
-*

-Revenue:
-*
-*

-Ultimately I think this gives a positive frame for people to engage with LinkedIn and a positive frame for companies to engage with LinkedIn.

 ### 3.3 Future Concepts

 This brand idea is cohesive across everything LinkedIn does *today* but what about future concepts?
 Here's five:

+1. A new L&D platform from LinkedIn that deeply integrates learning and skills with the individual benefit - allowing companies to invest in skills and better understand their employees learning journeys.
-A go to market strategy for LinkedIn to reach students and a younger demographic as they enter the workforce
+2. A go to market strategy for LinkedIn to reach students and a younger demographic as they enter the workforce, centered around learning opportunities.
-1. A new platform for L&D budgets, learning pathways and connecting the gap between learning and company L&D budgets.
-2. A new platform for companies to nurture and incubate communities of practice
-3. A new platform for companies to create RCBs (role capabilities databases - yes I just made that up) that allow them to make more informed hiring and development decisions in a more adaptive and flexible ways.
-3. Research and data on career paths (if I want to become a product manager, what do I do?
-If I want to work in climate tech what path could i take?)
-4. Editorial focus on "how they got there" - less career dysmorphia and more transparency about the journeys people went on to get where they did.
-5. A new approach to job ads that encourage companies to list "what you'll learn" as a core part of the job description
+3. A new approach to job ads that encourage companies to list "what you'll learn" as a core part of the job description
-6. Supporting inclusive spaces for non-white, non-male thinkbros.
-7. Instead of AI-generated UGC articles, how about AI-generated UGC curriculums.
-8. A platform like Reforge Artefacts that allows for the real texture of work to emerge (remember you own Slideshare right LinkedIn?)
+4. An evolution of [collaborative articles](https://www.theverge.com/2023/3/4/23624241/linkedin-collaborative-articles-ai-prompts-content) designed around collaborative curriculums
-9. Within this brand idea [LinkedIn Games](https://techcrunch.com/2024/03/16/linkedin-wants-to-add-gaming-to-its-platform/) actually makes sense since games are powerful vehicles for learning (though I'd rather see this look more like duolingo and less like wordle)
+5. Within this brand idea [LinkedIn Games](https://techcrunch.com/2024/03/16/linkedin-wants-to-add-gaming-to-its-platform/) actually makes sense since games are powerful vehicles for learning (though I'd rather see this look more like duolingo and less like wordle)

 ## Conclusion